 An expedition that is full of surprises and reveals the unexpected sides of our region: its fauna and flora, its hills, waterways and streams, its inhabitants and its legends.

 2h00 | max.
 30 participants | Available in French, Dutch and English

 After this exploration that lasts just under two hours, your little budding explorers will know everything there is to know about Brussels.
-Armed with their booklet, they will have fun discovering the geography of Brussels, learning about the inhabitants and birds found in the region, and also exploring the European Union in Brussels.
+Armed with their booklet, they will have fun discovering the geography of Brussels, learning about the inhabitants and birds that can be found in the region, and also exploring the European Union in Brussels.
 They will (re)familiarise themselves with the region's history and legends and the etymology of certain places.
 This activity alternates cleverly between moments of play, drawing, searching for information and crafts.